Kanban card

 Adding a task reference in a Kanban Tool task comment

-In the narrow bar just below the task title, each task names the column and swimlane that it’s currently in.
-When viewing tasks from a project board other than the one you’re on, the board name will also be included:
+Need to find where a task sits on your board?
+Just check the narrow bar below the task title!
+It displays the column and swimlane the task is currently in.
+If you’re viewing tasks from a different project board, the board name will also be included.

 How to use the start date field?

-Kanban Tool cards have always supported due dates to show when tasks are to be finished, and many existing features are aiding that field’s operation on the boards, e.g., the due date countdown, the Calendar Widget, Due Date Reminder email, or Task Reminders power-up.
+Kanban Tool cards have always included due dates to help you track when tasks need to be completed.
+With features like the due date countdown, Calendar Widget, Due Date Reminder emails, and Task Reminders power-up, staying on top of deadlines has never been easier!

 What types of custom fields are available?

 Get ready for customization galore!
-Kanban Tool cards aren’t just about the basics - they come with a bunch of default fields like type, due dates, attachments, and more.
-But here’s where the cool factor kicks in - you can add up to 15 fields of your own creation.
+Kanban Tool cards go beyond the basics, offering default fields like type, due dates, and attachments.
+But the real magic?
+You can add up to 15 custom fields to tailor your workflow exactly how you need it.

 • Text field